Public Utility District

 this time due to the state budget crisis.

 -- Drainage Project Manager’s Report

-Drainage Project Manager Lewie Likover reported that the
+Drainage Project Manager Lewie Likover submitted a written report.

 4. Community Expression.